Skip to main content

 Overview

-Dr. Mann has been an educator/teacher educator for 18 years, having taught high school English, elementary and adult English as a Second Language (ESL), and undergraduate & graduate pre-service teachers.
-In 2023, she received her Ph.D. in Teacher Education and Learning Sciences from North Carolina State University, where she specialized in Literacy and English Language Arts.
+With two decades of experience as an educator and teacher educator, she has taught high school English, elementary and adult ESL, and undergraduate and graduate pre-service teachers.
+She earned her Ph.D. in Teacher Education and Learning Sciences from North Carolina State University, with a specialization in Literacy and English Language Arts.

-Dr. Mann’s research interests include multilingual learners, teacher professional learning, and participatory qualitative methodologies.
+Dr. Mann’s research interests include immigrant and refugee students, teacher professional learning, and participatory qualitative methodologies.

 • K-12 Education